nokeen12/ecom-site/README.md

 ## To-do

-1. Fix migrating backend to fly.io
-2. Add item filter/categories
+1. Add item filter/categories
-3. Add item search bar
+2. Add item search bar
-4. Add checkout
+3. Add checkout
-5. Add about section to readme.md
+4. Add about section to readme.md

 ## About

-...
+Explore a catalog of silver jewelry and add them to your cart after creating an account and logging in.

+Client hosted using `Netlify`
+Server hosted using `Render`